 - 1. Evaluation should be seen as an ethical imperative.
 Information systems and their applications are complex, commit scarce resources, directly affect patients' records and the delivery of their care, and apply developing solutions to changing needs.
-It should be seen as an ethical imperative for evaluation to be undertaken, in the same way that in clinical care evidence and audit are seen as essential parts of practice.
+From an ethical perspective, evaluation of HIS has the same role in medical informatics as evidence and audit has in clinical care practice.
 Furthermore, and in a similar way, it should be seen as desirable to share findings as learning points and knowledge development for the common good across the health informatics and healthcare communities. - 2.
 Evaluation should be sufficiently funded.
-The funding authorities of health information systems (e.g. hospital management) should require and fund explicit and continuous evaluation activities during their planning, development, implementation and operation. - 3.
+The funding authorities of health information systems (e.g. hospital management) should require and fund explicit and continuous evaluation activities during the planning, development, implementation, and operation of the HIS. - 3.
 Evaluators should be free from pressure.
 Planning and execution of an evaluation should be based on professional expertise and be free from any political, managerial, or other pressure with regard to the conclusions of the evaluation.
 The main concern of the evaluator should be to perform an independent, objective and proficient study that provides the answer to the questions asked. - 4.
 Evaluation studies should be grounded on scientific theory and rigorous approaches.
 Only rigorous scientific grounding will increase their credibility and ease the interpretation of their results.
-On the one hand they need to respect the need to comply with the practical information needs and constraints of the actual situation; on the other hand they should objectively provide evidence for the derived conclusions. - 5.
-Evaluation methods should be selected with an open mind.
-The choice of methods should not be limited by a single research paradigm, but take into consideration the variety of information needs, available approaches and methods from different professional and research domains. - 6.
-Reports on methodological and methodical studies1 should be encouraged.
-Scientific journals and conferences should promote further development of evaluation methodologies.
-Flexible and trans-disciplinary approaches are needed that allow for the complexity of the evaluation to be managed whilst also accommodating changes in the environment during the evaluation study. - 7.
-Guidelines for good evaluation practice should be made available.
-To strengthen future evaluation studies recommendations for best practice should be prepared through a consensus-making approach based on existing experience and sources of knowledge.
-The recommendations should be widely published, not only in journals for the medical informatics community, but also in journals directed towards other stakeholders in health information systems and health care delivery.
+On the one hand, they need to respect the need to comply with the practical information needs and constraints of the actual situation; on the other hand, they should objectively provide evidence for the derived conclusions.